DiSantoz/jotit/README.md

 ![alt text](./public/assets/images/note.png)

-After clicking on the save icon :floppy_disk: in the top right, the note will be added to the left hand side of the page for quick access
+After clicking on the save icon :floppy_disk: in the top right, the note will be added to the left-hand side of the page for quick access

 ![alt text](./public/assets/images/save.png "Click on the icon to the left of the + in order to save your notes!")

 ![alt text](./public/assets/images/load.png "Notes are organized in order they were created")

-Simply click on the note title in the left hand side in order to display the note contents.
+Simply click on the note title in the left-hand side in order to display the note contents.
 Once you no longer need the note, click on the red trashcan icon :wastebasket: in order to delete notes!

 ![alt text](./public/assets/images/delete.gif)